millixs/Minimalist/QR-code/README.md

 # `qr code generator`

-This is a minimalist Python script that generates a QR code from any URL you provide, using the `qrcode` library, and saves it as an image file to a location of your choice.
+This is a minimalist Python script that generates a scannable QR code from any URL you provide, using the qrcode library, encoding the link into a compact image that can be saved locally and shared or scanned from a phone camera.

 ![qr_code_generator](./demo.png)